whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 As this is a parametric test, normality should be tested.
 A separate hypothesis is formulated for each sociodemographic disability characteristic.

-The generalized estimating equation models are used to test association between intra-categorical rates of disability and COVID-19 incidence rates while accounting for spatial clustering.
+The generalized estimating equation (GEE) models are used to test association between intra-categorical rates of disability and COVID-19 incidence rates while accounting for spatial clustering.
 As specified by the author, "GEEs extend the generalized linear model to accommodate clustered data, in addition to relaxing several assumptions of traditional regression (i.e., normality)".
 Additionally, the author notes that "clusters of observations must be defined based on the assumption that observations within a cluster are correlated while observations from different clusters are independent."
+Following Chakraborty, all five GEE models will be specified with exchangeable correlation matrices, gamma distributions, and logarithmic link function.
+These specifications were chosen after testing each alternative and choosing the models with the best quasilikelihood under the independence model criterion (QIC).

 ### Inference criteria and robustness

-To make inferences, p-values and correlation coefficients are checked.

-For the bivariate correlation, Pearson's rho coefficients with two-tailed p-values (p<0.01; p<0.05) were used to test significance for all independent variables.
-The author of the original study seems to place more emphasis on the significance and direction of the coefficient than the magnitude.
-Overall model fit was not checked.

-For the GEE, Beta coefficients with two tailed p-values for a Wald chi-square test (p<0.01; p<0.05) were used to test significance of all independent variables.
-The author of the original study places more emphasis on the significance and direction of the coefficient than the magnitude.
-To check robustness, the author notes that GEEs "require the specification of an intra-cluster dependency correlation matrix.
-The 'exchangeable correlation matrix was selected for the results reported [here], since this specification yielded the best statistical fit based on the QIC model criterion".
-Further, the author describes: "for each GEE, the normal, gamma, and inverse Gaussian distributions with logarithmic and identity link functions were explored.
-The gamma distribution with logarithmic link function was chosen for all GEEs since this model specification provided the lowest QIC value."
+Bivariate inference will be assessed with correlation coefficients and p-values.

+Multivariate inference will not be made because GEE models provide estimated coefficients for the independent variables and these are best interpreted as exploratory estimates.
+Model fit will be assessed with QIC.
+Statistical significance of independent variable coefficients will be tested with Wald Chi Square and assessed for the 0.01 and 0.05 confidence levels.

 ### Exploratory analyses and contingency planning